openframeworks/ofBook/chapters/image_processing_computer_vision/chapter.md

 	lincolnCvImageDst.draw (160,20, 120,160);
 }
 ```
 Here's the result.
-Note how the values have saturated instead of overflowed.
+Note how the high values have saturated instead of overflowed.
 ![Numeric overflow](images/image_lightening.png)

 ### Arithmetic with *Two* Images

-Image arithmetic becomes especially useful when applied to two images.
-It is possible to add two images, multiply two images, subtract one image from another, and divide one image by another.
-When performing an operation (such as addition) on two images, *A* and *B*, the first pixel of *A* is added to the first pixel of *B*, the second pixel of *A* is added to the second pixel of *B*, and so forth.
+Image arithmetic is especially useful when applied to two images.
+As you would expect, it is possible to add two images, multiply two images, subtract one image from another, and divide one image by another.
+When performing an operation (such as addition) on two images, the first pixel of image *A* is added to the first pixel of image *B*, the second pixel of *A* is added to the second pixel of *B*, and so forth.
 For the purposes of this discussion, we'll assume that *A* and *B* are both monochromatic, and have the same dimensions.

 Many computer vision applications depend on being able to compare two images.
 At the basis of doing so is the arithmetic operation of *absolute differencing*, illustrated below.
-This operation is equivalent to taking the absolute value, *|A-B|*.
+This operation is equivalent to taking the absolute value of one image subtracted from the other, *|A-B|*, for each pair of corresponding pixels.
 As we shall see, absolute differencing is a key step in common workflows like frame-differencing and background subtraction.

 ![Absolute Difference](images/absolute-difference.png)